klaudiusivan/ExcelIO/ReadMe.md

 ### Swift Package Manager

-SwiftXLSX can be added to your project using Swift Package Manager.
+ExcelIO can be added to your project using Swift Package Manager.

 1. **Open your project in Xcode**.
 2. Go to **`File > Swift Packages > Add Package Dependency...`**.